 After 10 minutes, check on the rice and give it a stir to recombine the ingredients.

 When the timer goes off, check on the risotto.
 The rice should be tender, but still have a little "bite" to it, what the Italians refer to as al dente.
 And there should be enough liquid remaining to make it just slightly soupy.
 If there is still a lot of liquid remaining, and the rice is still hard in the middle, cook it a little longer.Continue to 10 of 12 below.

 Add the Cheese

-Sprinkle in the cheese, season to taste with salt and pepper, and add up to another tablespoon of butter if desired.
-Give it a stir to combine everything.Continue to 10 of 11 below.
+If your recipe includes it, sprinkle in the cheese, season to taste with salt and pepper, and add up to another tablespoon of butter if desired.
+Give it a stir to combine everything.Continue to 11 of 12 below.

 Add Herbs or Leafy Greens

 If you're using fresh herbs or chopped greens, add them now, stirring to combine and wilt.